rubenvanstaden/nosh/README.md

 cat ~/.config/nostr/cfg.json
 ```

+The purpose of these minimal scripts are not to manage your config file for you.
+This is best done with a higher level implemenation, like Go or Rust.

+Therefore, you will have to manually add and remove relays and followings to your local config.

 ## Setup

 1. First install the nostr [cli](rubenvanstaden/nostr: Notes and Other Zettels Transmitted by Relays) written in Go.